-Colorectal cancer is the third most common cancer worldwide, with 1.8 million cases reported in 2018 [1].
-The introduction of stapling devices and other techniques has facilitated a rise in sphincter-saving surgery for rectal cancer [2].
-Total mesorectal excision and radiotherapy have dramatically improved oncological outcomes [3,4].
-Improved survival has heightened awareness of survivorship issues, including bowel dysfunction [5].
-Consequently, clinicians and researchers have been urged to look beyond survival and recurrence as the sole measures of treatment success [6].
-Core outcome sets that specify a minimum set of outcomes to be measured have been proposed to reduce the heterogeneity of outcome reporting and reporting bias in clinical trials [7].
-The proposed core outcome sets for colorectal cancer surgery include quality of life and functional outcomes, highlighting the importance of these outcomes [7].

-The term low anterior resection syndrome (LARS) describes 'disordered bowel function after rectal resection, leading to a detriment in quality of life' [8].
-Although pragmatic, this definition can incorporate a vast array of symptoms from faecal incontinence and urgency to evacuation difficulties.
-Consequent heterogeneity in reporting makes it impossible to accurately identify the prevalence of LARS [9-11].
-Development of a validated patient-reported outcome measure, the LARS score, has improved the standardization of reporting [12] and prevalence of LARS using this tool is reported to be 41% (95% CI 34%-48%) [13].
-The LARS score has good psychometric properties and has been validated in multiple languages [14-17].
-However, the LARS score may significantly underestimate the impact of evacuatory dysfunction and may not accurately assess the impact of symptoms on an individual patient's quality of life [18].
+nternationally, colorectal cancer is the third most common cancer with 1.8 million cases reported in 2018.1 The introduction of stapling devices and other techniques has facilitated a rise in sphincter-saving surgery for rectal cancer.2 Total mesorectal excision and radiotherapy have dramatically improved oncological outcomes.^{3,4} Improved survival has heightened awareness of survivorship issues, including bowel dysfunction.5 Consequently, clinicians and researchers have been urged to look beyond survival and recurrence as the sole measures of treatment success.6 Core outcomes sets that specify a minimum set of outcomes to be measured have been proposed to reduce the heterogeneity of outcome reporting and reporting bias in clinical trials.7 The proposed core outcomes set for colorectal cancer surgery includes quality of life and functional outcomes, highlighting the importance of these outcomes.7 symptoms from fecal incontinence and urgency, to evacuation difficulties.
+Consequent heterogeneity in reporting makes it impossible to accurately identify the prevalence of LARS.
+9-11 Development of a validated patient-reported outcome measure, the LARS score, has improved the standardization of reporting.
+12 Prevalence of LARS using this tool is reported to be 41% (95% CI, 34%-48%).
+13 The LARS score has good psychometric properties and has been validated in multiple languages.
+14-17 However, the LARS score may significantly underestimate the impact of evacuatory dysfunction and may not accurately assess the impact of symptoms on an individual patient's quality of life.
+18